 Identity, as perceived by the wider population, is what gives us the sensation of “knowing who we are”.
 This makes us feel safe as it sets a sense of direction and a role in life.

 We identify ourselves as the ideas we connect with.
-These ideas are based on our beliefs and will determine our values.
+These ideas that are based on our beliefs and will determine our values.

 When a group of people comes together and they share the same values and beliefs, we call it a community.